and not for any other websites consulted by the user through links.

 The Association will use also e-mail address provided by members at the membership application phase for communication with them.

-In the event that the member has expressed the wish to receive the journal ERE, the data provided will be used for that purpose.
+In the event that the member has expressed the wish to receive ERE and/or REEP Table of Contents (TOC), the data provided will be forwarded to Springer and the Oxford University Press respectively who will use the contact details exclusively this purpose.

 Disclosure of members’ data

-Behind members’ specific consent, members identifying and contact details will be disseminated through the public and password protected website areas
+Behind members’ specific consent, members identifying and contact details will be disseminated through the password protected website areas

 What are cookies?